buzzqw/TUS/OBSS/OBSSv2-eng.md

 More similar to mammals than insects, stirges take flight with their four fleshy wings, seeking warm-blooded prey.
 They often hide near drinking water holes waiting for travelers to lower their guard before attacking and drinking their fill, driving their proboscises into exposed veins.
 After feeding, they fly away to hide in the mud and among the reeds to lay their eggs and rest until hunger drives them to hunt again.

-Stirges are usually about 12 inches long, with a wingspan of about twice that, and weigh less than 1 pound.
+Stirges are usually about 30 cm long, with a wingspan of about twice that, and weigh less than 0.5 kg.
 They are rusty red or reddish-brown in color, with a dirty yellow belly, but those that have not fed adequately are pale pink.

 ### Stone Giant